DJtheRedstoner/DevAuth/readme.md

 When the `devauth.account` property is specified it takes precedence over the `defaultAccount` config option.

-A default config will be automatically created when DevAuth is first loaded.
+A default config will be automatically created when DevAuth is first enabled.

 # Microsoft Accounts